All Episodes

 I'm being credited with it because a lot of Republicans, more Republicans than normal, did cross over and vote for Hillary.

-But I and I said even after the Mississippi results came in the next day and Wednesday, I didn't take credit for this.
+And I said even after the Mississippi results came in the next day and Wednesday, I didn't take credit for this.

 We wanted Obama to win.

-But remember for Pennsylvania, if you want to cross over there, you Republicans, you gotta register by 24th of March.
+But remember for Pennsylvania, if you want to cross over there, you Republicans, you got to register by 24th of March If you want to do it legally.

 And we want Hillary to win Pennsylvania.

-You know the limbaugh effect.
+You know the Limbaugh effect.

-Operation rush the vote to create chaos.
+Operation rushed the vote to create chaos.

 Rush Limbaugh was saying today that he thinks that it was because a lot of Republicans in Mississippi were voting for Senator Clinton because they want her to be the nominee.